-Serbia: EPS Supply market positioning toward competition in liberalized market21.
-May 2014. / News Serbia Energy
+Serbia: EPS Supply market positioning toward competition in liberalized market, News Serbia Energy

 Regulated price favorable for buyers.
 Suppliers in the open market will be able to count on the customers who use electricity for heating. – It is necessary to form one operator of distributive system, instead of the current five.

 The liberalization of the electricity market in Serbia could enter in the final, third phase in the middle of the year if the National Assembly of Serbia adopt the new Energy law as proposed.
 We have no doubts that this Law will be among the first items on the agenda of the new parliamentary convocation according to the fact that the first steps in preparation for accession to the European Union were marked by the harmonization of domestic regulations in the energy sector with the European directives and regulations.
 At the same time, with the change of the deadline for the further opening of the market (the current law stipulates that the liberalization of small customers and households shall begin on January 1st, 2015), the activities of the possible change in the tariff system have begun, which would further enrich the power system as a whole, but also in parts of the regulated and open market.
 On this occasion, we spoke to Mr. Željko Marković, Director of EPS Department for Electricity Distribution and the Company “EPS Supply”.

 “Electric Power Industry of Serbia” and its subsidiary companies are not required to create and develop the electricity market, but they are obliged to behave in accordance with the standards and regulated rules.
 What is expected of EPS in the third phase of the liberalization of the internal electricity market?